 This is where CB plc measures itself against someone else.
-If the claims department are concerned with a certain area, they could look at the industry average and measure themselves against this (CII study text, M92 Insurance business and finance, 2018).
+If the claims department are concerned with a certain area, they could look at the industry average and measure themselves against this (CII study text, M92 Insurance business and finance, 2021-22).

-EC plc, a UK-based insurer, has an objective of profitable growth by maximising the contribution of each of the following functions contained within its business:
+EC plc, a UK-based insurer, who underwrite commercial and personal lines risks has an objective of profitable growth over the next five years.

+A review has established that the focus for this profitable growth must be harnessing the contribution of each of the following functions contained within its business:

 - Underwriting.

 - Claims.

 - IT/data management.

-- Explain, with justification, the contribution that each of the three functions could make to profitable growth.
+- (a) Explain, with justification, the contribution that each of the three functions within EC plc could make to profitable growth.
+(14)

-- (b) Identify two actions for each function which could contribute to the objective of profitable growth.
+(b) Identify two actions for each function which could contribute to the objective of profitable growth for EC plc.
 (6)